quentinkb/tubair/README.md

 *Clone all the repository on this link : https://github.com/quentinkb/tubair

-*Change USERNAME and PASSWORD variable into api.h file.
+*Replace USERNAME and PASSWORD variables into api.h file by your Tub'air account IDs.

 ![](http://nsa38.casimages.com/img/2016/08/17/160817104452784409.png)